 Roads, paved with stone of euphoric demise.
 He walks…

-I started resenting my mother more and I carried this resentment with me and then started developing a deep internal hatred for all women.
+I started resenting my mother more and I carried this resentment with me and developed a deep internal hatred for all women.
 I had blamed her for not letting my dad fight for his son, for not even giving him the option.

 As time when on, I found that I could simply not trust any woman.
 I then started experimenting with the same sex, thinking that I surely must be gay since none of my relationships with women seemed to work.

 I studied at the University of Johannesburg.
 I studied towards my degree in BcomAccounting.
 This was the only degree my mother was willing to pay for.
-I hated it and now being a bigger rebel than ever, I dropped out and figured that I could get my own job and I would fund whatever I actually wanted to study, which was dance.
+I hated it and eventually dropped out and figured that I could get my own job and I would fund whatever I actually wanted to study, which was dance.
 Hip Hop choreography to be specific.

 In February 2014, something happened that would change the course of my life.
 Forever.

-He then told me that we could carry on partying at his place.
+He tells me that we could carry on partying at his place.
 He had alcohol and loads more drugs.
 What more could I have asked for.
 In my inebriated state, I got in his car and off we went to his place.

-When we got there, I slowly started sobering up and something felt incredibly wrong when I realized that there were two more men that I was not told about upstairs.
-I then told him that I’m calling a cab home and that I did not feel comfortable.
+When we got there, I slowly started sobering up and something felt incredibly wrong when I realized that there were two more men that I was not told about, upstairs.
+I tell him that I’m calling a cab home and that I did not feel comfortable.

 I recall him dropping 7 ml from a syringe into a glass and telling me to drink it very quickly, because it burned…

 Within seconds, I had lost all control.
 I had desperately tried to gain back any control I had over my legs, my body, my head.
-A few seconds later, I blacked out…
+Within a few seconds, I blacked out…

 The following morning I had woken up on the side of a highway.
 It then hit me hard.
 I was gang raped.